StrontiumComputer/Note.AI/README.md

-# Note.ai app that does stuff
+# Note.ai

+## An app that takes in your notes and outputs questions to help you study!